Skip to main content

 Installation process

-Site survey: The installer checks your supply, consumer unit, earthing, parking position and cable route.
-They should also explain whether load management is needed so the charger can slow down safely when the rest of the house is using a lot of power.
+4. Site survey: The installer checks your supply, consumer unit, earthing, parking position and cable route.
+They should also explain whether load management, a DNO notification, a fuse check, looped-supply work or a trench to a garage or outbuilding is needed before installation day.

 Smart charging vs timed charging